Not-A-Builder/SMP-Risk-Analysis/README.md

 # SMP-Risk-Analysis
-Analysis of the Risk involved in Stock Market Predictions, by varied methods.
+The work here, mainly aims for:

 1. Comparative analysis of the effectiveness of different prediction algorithms on stock market data

-2. Get general insight on this data through visualization
+2. Getting general insight on this data through visualization

-3. Predict future stock behavior and value at risk for each stock.
+3. Predicting future stock behavior and value at risk for each stock.